seawarrior181/PasswordPump_II/README.md

   * Added the ability to download the latest versions of the firmware from the PasswordPumpGUI.

 2020-12-31 v2.0.6
+  * Added a feature whereby if your Settings-->Timeout Minutes is set to Never, your screen goes dark after 5 minutes of inactivity.
+Then you may actuate the rotary encoder in any way (which is automatically interpreted as a long click) to turn the display back on.
+The purpose of this feature is to prevent the screen from burning in, a problem I've noticed after long-term use of the PasswordPump.
   * Made some minor edits to the PasswordPumpGUI menus
   * Accepted design docs for an exceptionally well done case, here: https://github.com/seawarrior181/PasswordPump_II/tree/master/3D-Print/scootercommuter_Design
   * Added a setting that allows for the introduction of delay between the transmission of each character to the compuer/tablet/phone so that slower devices do not drop characters.